dalibo/pitrery/INSTALL.md

     $ pitrery configure -?
     pitrery configure - Create a configuration file from the command line

     usage: pitrery configure [options] [[user@]host:]/path/to/backups

     options:
         -o config_file         Output configuration file
         -f                     Overwrite the destination file
         -C                     Do not connect to PostgreSQL

-        -s mode                Storage method, tar or rsync -m count               Number of backups to keep when purging -g days                Remove backup older than this number of days -D dir                 Path to $PGDATA
+        -s mode                Storage method, tar or rsync -m count               Number of backups to keep when purging -g days                Remove backups older than this number of days -D dir                 Path to $PGDATA
         -a [[user@]host:]/dir  Place to store WAL archives -E                     Encrypt tar backups with GPG
         -r keys:...
 Colon separated list of recipients for GPG encryption

         -P psql                Path to the psql command -h hostname            Database server host or socket directory -p port                Database server port number
         -U name                Connect as specified database user -d database            Database to use for connection

         -?
 Print help